 You can reuse cloth masks, too.
 Just launder them between each use on a high-heat setting.

 Not necessarily.
 Antibodies are a body’s response to bacteria or viruses.
-But this novel coronavirus is so new, it’s still not clear whether having antibodies to it means you have long-term protection from getting reinfected.
+But it’s not clear whether having antibodies means you have long-term protection from getting reinfected.

 “The thing we don’t know yet is what is the relationship between the level of antibody and the degree of your protection,” Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, told Snapchat’s “Good Luck America” show.